 The Amazon Prime library is smaller than the Netflix library, but it does have some exclusives.
 Most people prefer the larger Netflix library, but many do just fine with the Amazon Prime offerings.

-Amazon is supported on Amazon's own Fire TV as well as on Roku and TiVo.
+Amazon is supported on Amazon's own Fire TV as well as on Roku, Apple TV, and TiVo.

-CBS All AccessCBS All Access is a $6/month online streaming service that gets you current season content from CBS, plus a lot of older shows that CBS owns.
+CBS All AccessCBS All Access is a $6/month online streaming service that gets you current season content -- and in many markets live content -- from CBS, plus a lot of older shows that CBS owns.
 It’s a good add-on service if you really need your CBS fix, but as a stand-alone service, it’s lacking.
 For many people, CBS All Access is best suited as an additional service to supplement Hulu.
 If you have an over the air antenna and receive a local station that is a CBS affiliate, this service would probably have little value apart from the CBS library.

 Most devices support CBS All Access: Roku, Apple TV, Fire TV, and Chromecast.
 Other devices, including TiVo, do not.